UnPourTous/mocker/README.md

 # Mocker
 ## 0. Introduction
 Mocker is a simple and lightweight library which is used for generating random js object as defined schema.

+### Features Your May Like
+1. Lightweight: only 4 basic type
+2. Extendable: string type support RegExp which allow your to generate custom type, but we support array and object too
+3. Non-invasive: keep all properties key clean, do not modify it since you may need it anywhere else.

 ## 1. Installation
 ```
 npm install @unpourtous/mocker --save